browserengineering/book/book/accessibility.md

         self.accessibility_tree = None
 ```

-Note that I clear the `Tab`'s reference to the accessibility tree once
+Note that I clear the `accessibility_tree` field once it's sent to the
-it's sent over to the browser thread.
-This is the same thing we did
-for the display list, and it makes sense, since the `Tab` has no use
-for the accessibility tree other than to build it.
+browser thread, much like with the display list, to avoid a data race.

 [ch12-commit]: scheduling.html#committing-a-display-list

-Now that the tree is in the browser thread, let's implement the screen reader.
+Now that the tree is in the browser thread, let's implement the screen
-We'll use two Python libraries to actually read text
+reader.
+We'll use two Python libraries to actually read text out loud:
-out loud: [`gtts`][gtts] (which wraps the Google [text-to-speech API][tts]) and
+[`gtts`][gtts] (which wraps the Google [text-to-speech service][tts])
-[`playsound`][playsound].
-You can install them using `pip3`:
+and [`playsound`][playsound].
+You can install them using `pip`:

-[^why-diff]: I think the reason is partly historical, in that accessibility APIs
-and screen readers evolved first with operating systems, and before/in parallel
-with the development of browsers.
-These days, browsers are by far the most
-important app many users interact with (especially on desktop computers), so it
-makes more sense to consider such features core to a browser.
-(However, even
-though the browser may be the most important app, screen reader users need
+[^why-diff]: Screen readers need to help the user with operating
-a way to perform a variety of operating system actions such as logging in,
+    system actions such as logging in, starting applications, and
-typing in lock screens, and starting & navigating between applications.)
+    switching between them.
+So it makes sense for the screen reader to
+    be outside any application and to integrate with them through the
+    operating system.

 [gtts]: https://pypi.org/project/gTTS/